 Working Alone Risk Assessment & Check-In

-Working alone regulations apply only if you are assigned to work alone.
-They do not apply when employees work on their own accord, such as if they come in early, work late or on a day off.
+Working alone regulations apply only if you're assigned to work alone.
+They do not apply when employees work on their own accord, such as if they come in early, work late, or work on a day off.

 The Occupational Health and Safety Regulation requires all B.C. employers to establish check-in and other procedures to protect employees working alone or in isolation, whether in the field or in an office.
 The ministry may determine what check-in procedure meets both operational and occupational safety requirements.